Shanghai Disneyland: Park layout

-Unlike other Disney parks, Shanghai Disneyland does not feature a steam railroad surrounding the park's perimeter due to the Chinese already accustomed to train-travel.
+Unlike other Disney parks, Shanghai Disneyland does not feature a steam railroad surrounding the park's perimeter due to the Chinese already being accustomed to train travel.
 Shanghai Disneyland also has no earthen berm to obscure the outside world from guest view.
 As a replacement for a central-spoked/hub, the center of the park features a 11 acre collection of Chinese zodiac gardens called the Gardens of Imagination.
 Main Street, USA has given way to Mickey Avenue, which introduces Chinese visitors to Disney characters.
 Conventional-themed lands such as Adventureland are reimagined into Adventure Isle, and other lands, such as Frontierland, are omitted entirely.
 Several staple attractions, such as Space Mountain, Jungle Cruise, and It's a Small World, are excluded as Disney wanted to avoid criticism of cultural imperialism.
 Restaurant seating has been revised upwards after studies found that Chinese guests take longer over meals, and extensive picnic areas are better adapted to extended families with grandparents.
 Also, there is more live entertainment as many Chinese patrons prefer that to thrill rides.

 In regards to the layout of other Magic Kingdom parks, this park's layout is mirrored.
 Instead of being on the left side of main hub, Adventure Isle (Adventureland) is on the right side; while as Tomorrowland is now on the left side instead of the right.
 Fantasyland is located in the back behind the castle (Enchanted Storybook Castle).

+The table below shows the Attractions, Dining places, Entertainments, and Shops in each theme land.